- 1 cup chopped fully cooked ham

 - 1 teaspoon poppy seeds

-- Combine the ham, onion, butter and mustard; spoon 3 tablespoons onto each biscuit circle.
-Fold cheese slices into quarters and place over ham mixture.
-Pat remaining biscuits into 4-in. circles; place over filling.
-Pinch edges to seal.
+- Spoon filling over biscuits.
+Fold cheese slices into quarters; place over top.
+Pat remaining biscuits into 4-in. circles; place over cheese, pressing edges to seal.

 "This was good, but I had some trouble with them sticking to the pan.
 The legs were especially hard to get off unbroken."